 Granada in 2 Days - My Suggested Itinerary

-During the crowded midday hours, take a leisurely lunch and then relax at a hamman for a soak and a massage.
+During the crowded midday hours in Granada, take a leisurely lunch and then relax at a hamman (an Arabian-style spa) for a soak and a massage.
 I recommend the Al-Andalus for it's proximity to the Alhambra and its beautiful design, but there are several around town to choose from.
 Make sure you have a bathing suit with you for the pools.
 If you have time and energy, check out the nearby ornate Catedral for it's beautiful design and sculptures.
 They have a free audio guide to help walk you through the vast space.
 Once the sun starts to go down, check out the taverns around the central area as well as neighboring Realejo for cañas (small glasses of beer) or wine, and to take advantage of the free tapas served with each drink.
-Around 9pm, settle in for a longer dinner in one of the plazas, outdoors for extra people watching.
+Around 9pm, settle in for a longer dinner in one of the plazas, preferably outdoors for extra people watching.
 Or continue tapas hopping until you're full!

 Have an amazing trip and let me know what you think of Granada!